 Circumstances may change if the trucker is an independent contractor or off duty at the time of the collision.
 Here, the only possible defendants are the driver and their insurance company.
 Independent contractors are not employees in the eyes of the law, so vicarious liability does not apply.
 Similarly, this concept ineffective if the driver was off duty.

-Time Limit to File a Truck Accident Claim
+What is the Time Limit to File a Truck Accident Claim?

 A Corona truck accident lawyer could also help with meeting the State’s statute of limitations.
 This is the time limit that people have to demand compensation following an injury.
 Under the California Code of Civil Procedure §335.1, this time limit is two years following the crash.
 Act quickly to preserve the right to demand payment.